Discontinued Operation and Held for Sale

 On February 12, 2021, the Company completed the sale of the Pool business for $8,000 in cash and up to a $12,000 earn-out based on earnings before interest, taxes, depreciation and amortization.
 The sale agreement for Pool included an earn-out based on the achievement of certain earnings before interest, taxes, depreciation and amortization attainment over an eleven-month period, beginning February 1, 2021.
 The estimated fair value of the earn-out asset on the date of sale was $6,967.
 The fair value was based on the estimated eleven-month period of the earnings before interest, taxes, depreciation and amortization and was calculated using a Monte Carlo simulation model.

 Subsequent to the date of sale, the Company recognized any increases in the carrying value of the earn-out asset when the change was realized and evaluated the earn-out asset for impairment at each reporting period.
-The financial performance of the Pool business significantly deteriorated during the three months ended September 30, 2021.
+The financial performance of the Pool business significantly deteriorated during the third quarter of 2021.
 As a result, an evaluation of the earn-out asset for impairment was completed, which included a review of revised forecasts, updated strategic operating decisions and current market conditions.
-The revised forecasts indicated an impairment of the entire earn-out asset was necessary as of September 30, 2021.
-A non-cash charge of $6,967 was recorded as an “Impairment charge” in the summarized discontinued operation financial information for the three and nine months ended September 30, 2021.
+The revised forecasts indicated an impairment of the entire earn-out asset was necessary.
+A non-cash charge of $6,967 was recorded as an “Impairment charge” in the summarized discontinued operation financial information for the year ended December 31, 2021.

 Transition Services Agreement

 Additionally, under the TSA, the Company remitted payments to outside vendors on behalf of TOG FAS Holdings LLC for expenses incurred by the Pool business up to a limit of $18,000.
 The Company is reimbursed by TOG FAS Holdings LLC within 60 days from the end of the month in which the payment is remitted.
-As of September 30, 2021, the Company recorded a receivable in the amount of $14,218 in “Other receivables” in the Condensed Consolidated Balance Sheets for the reimbursement due to the Company.
-The Company evaluates the collectability of the receivable at least quarterly and if the Company is aware of the inability of TOG FAS Holdings LLC to meet its financial obligations to the Company, the Company will record a specific reserve in order to reduce the receivable to the amount the Company reasonably believes will be collected.
-The Company believes collectibility of the receivable is probable as of September 30, 2021.
+As of December 31, 2021, the Company recorded a receivable in the amount of $8,097 in “Other receivables” in the Consolidated Balance Sheets for the reimbursement due to the Company.
+The Company evaluated the collectability of the receivable at least quarterly and if the Company was aware of the inability of TOG FAS Holdings LLC to meet its financial obligations to the Company, the Company recorded a specific reserve in order to reduce the receivable to the amount the Company reasonably believes will be collected.
+As of December 31, 2022, the outstanding receivable balance was collected in full.

 Summarized Discontinued Operation Financial Information

-A summary of the results of operations classified as a discontinued operation, net of tax, in the Condensed Consolidated Statements of Comprehensive Income for the three and nine months ended September 30, 2021 and 2020 is as follows:
+A summary of the results of operations classified as a discontinued operation, net of tax, in the Consolidated Statements of Comprehensive Income for the years ended December 31, 2022, 2021 and 2020 is as follows: